 Jeffrey N. Boyer was appointed to the Board of Directors effective December 20, 2007.
-Mr. Boyer is currently a member of the Company's Audit Committee and Chairman of the Finance Committee.
-He has served as Executive Vice President and Chief Financial Officer of 24 Hour Fitness Worldwide, the world's largest privately owned and operated fitness center chain, since April 2008.
+Mr. Boyer is currently Chairman of the Company's Audit Committee and a member of the Finance Committee.
+He has served as Executive Vice President and Chief Financial Officer of 24 Hour Fitness Worldwide, one of the world's largest privately owned and operated fitness center chain, since April 2008.
 Mr. Boyer previously served as President and Chief Financial Officer of Michaels Stores, Inc. from March 2006 until March 2008.
-Mr. Boyer also held the position of Executive Vice President and Chief Financial Officer of Michaels Stores, Inc. from January 2003 to March 2006.
-Prior to joining Michaels, he served as the Executive Vice President and Chief Financial Officer of the Kmart Corporation.
+Mr. Boyer also held the position of Executive Vice President and Chief Financial Officer of Michaels, he served as the Executive Vice President and Chief Financial Officer of Kmart Corporation.
 From 1996 until 2001, he held multiple positions with Sears, Roebuck & Company, advancing to the post of Senior Vice President and Chief Financial Officer.
 Mr. Boyer has extensive leadership experience as CFO of large organizations and experience in accounting, finance, capital markets, strategic planning and risk management developed through his CFO and public accounting experience and has been determined by the Board of Directors to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.